Peter Hoffmann

 We had 5 great days at PyCon.DE 2017 and PyData Karlsruhe.
 About 430 developers joined us at the Centre for Art and Media.
-Participants from all over the world (Japan, Israel, India, Netherlands, Italy, Swiss, Russia, Romania...) attended 68 talks and tutorials in 4 different tracks.
+Participants from all over the world (Japan, Israel, India, the Netherlands, Italy, Switzerland, Russia, Romania...) attended 68 talks and tutorials in 4 different tracks.

 Team

 The most important thing during the organization of a conference is an outstanding orga team.
 We organized everything online.
 Telegram was of great benefit for asynchronous communication.
-In addition we had a google hangout every month, two month before the conference every week and in the last two weeks every day.
-We used JIRA to track tasks and a private github repository for our files and the wiki for documentation.
+In addition, we had Google Hangouts: monthly at first, weekly two months before the conference, and daily in the last two weeks.
+We used JIRA to track tasks and a private GitHub repository for our files and the GitHub wiki for documentation.

-Everybody wants to go to a vacation and also might have a bad week where he/she just don't want to do something for the conference.
-If you do it alone chances are high for a burnout.
+Everybody wants to go on vacation and might also have a bad week when they just do not want to do something for the conference.
+If you do it alone, the risk of burnout is high.
 If you have a nice team, other organizers will jump in.

-It's very important to have a diversity of knowledge and experience in the organization team:
+It's very important to have a diversity of knowledge and experience in the organizing team:

 Website

 Keep it simple.
 We first wanted to write our own Django app to run the website.
-Soon we realized that none of us will have the time to maintain it, so we switched to a static site build with lektor.
-Once a new version was pushed to github, it was pulled by the webserver to update the content.
-Very easy workflow with a low maintenance overhad.
-The schedule was kept in an excel sheet and combined with a json dump of the papercall metadata to generate the online version.
+Soon we realized that none of us would have the time to maintain it, so we switched to a static site built with Lektor.
+Once a new version was pushed to GitHub, the web server pulled it to update the content.
+A very easy workflow with low maintenance overhead.
+The schedule was kept in an Excel spreadsheet and combined with a JSON dump of the PaperCall metadata to generate the online version.

 Call for Papers

 PaperCall worked pretty well for us.
-The only downside is that it is that easy to submit talks, so we had some people that submitted the talk to us and lots of other conferences.
-If you want to have unique content in you talk selection, keep an eye on duplicates.
+The only downside is that it is very easy to submit talks, so we had some people submit the same talk to us and to many other conferences.
+If you want to have unique content in your talk selection, keep an eye on duplicates.

-People always submit on the last day.
-Don't be nervous if you don't have that many talks submitted early on.
-We also extended the call for papers deadline which got another 25 talk submissions, because quite some people forgot the first deadline.
+People often submit on the last day.
+Don't be nervous if you don't have many talks submitted early on.
+We also extended the call-for-papers deadline, which got us another 25 talk submissions, because quite a few people forgot the first deadline.

 Tickets

-Ti.to is easy to administrate and gives you a good overview of sold tickets and revenues.
-You can limit the validity of tickets, create special tickets for speakers/sponsors and generate hidden tickets.
-Especially during the last weeks when people want to reassign their tickets or want to get refunds because the can't attend, it is important to have a good tool at hand, because otherwise, you will drawn in manual work and support requests.
+Ti.to is easy to administer and gives you a good overview of sold tickets and revenue.
+You can limit the validity of tickets, create special tickets for speakers/sponsors, and generate hidden tickets.
+Especially during the last weeks when people want to reassign their tickets or want to get refunds because they can't attend, it is important to have a good tool at hand, because otherwise you will drown in manual work and support requests.

-We sold 15% of the tickets during the ticket early bird sale and the rest in the normal sale.
+We sold 15% of the tickets during the early-bird sale and the rest in the normal sale.
 Ticket sales skyrocketed when we finally launched the schedule online.
 We were pretty late announcing the keynote speakers.
 In fact, we announced them when we were already nearly sold out.
-So next year we plan to announce this earlier to get some more social media attention from great keynote speakers.
+So next year we plan to announce them earlier to get more social media attention from great keynote speakers.

 Budget

-We used the legal entity Python Software Verband e.V. as an umbrella for all contracts and financial stuff.
-It's important to have one person responsible for the budget and track revenues and expenses.
+We used the legal entity Python Software Verband e.V. as an umbrella for all contracts and financial matters.
+It's important to have one person responsible for the budget and to track revenue and expenses.
 In our case it was me.
 I used a simple Google Docs spreadsheet to track everything.
-Keep an eye on the cash flow.
-Some expenses might occur early when you don't have yet got all the ticket revenues.
+Keep an eye on cash flow.
+Some expenses might occur early when you have not yet received all the ticket revenue.

 Financial Aid Program

-We wanted to have a diverse conference, even if we could do much better, the FinAid program helped to get in 10 more people who could not otherwise attend the conference.
+We wanted to have a diverse conference.
+Even if we could do much better, the FinAid program helped to bring in 10 more people who could not otherwise attend the conference.

 Venue

 Having a nice venue and good catering is important for the success of the conference.
-The ZKM and the Open Codes exhibition was a perfect match.
+The ZKM and the Open Codes exhibition were a perfect match.
 They were quite flexible regarding the number of rooms that we needed.
-We had planned different scenarios.
-From a small conference with only two tracks and very basic catering to the full blown one which we were able to run in the end.
-We tried to finance the venue through sponsoring.
+We had planned different scenarios, from a small conference with only two tracks and very basic catering to the full-blown one which we were able to run in the end.
+We tried to finance the venue through sponsorship.
 The cost of catering scales well with the number of attendees.
 We were very conservative in the initial budget.
 Student tickets needed to be subsidized by business tickets.

-Triple check the Wireless LAN.
-No only with you venue contact but also with the venue technicans.
+Triple-check the wireless LAN.
+Not only with your venue contact, but also with the venue technicians.
 We told the venue organizers at every meeting how important a stable WLAN is.
-Still we had lot's of complains about the network.
+Still, we had lots of complaints about the network.

 PyCon.DE 2018 & PyData Karlsruhe